The USA Hockey New Parent Guide linked below is a great resource for parents who are new to Youth Hockey.

 Where do I find all of this equipment?

-Of course, there are retail outlets too, including Play It Again Sports and other stores in Cincinnati and Columbus.
+There are retail outlets, including Play It Again Sports and other stores in Cincinnati and Columbus.
 There are also a variety of websites that sell equipment, and they often run specials, including:

 How do I make sure my child's equipment fits properly?